nilsramsperger/GroLi/README.md

   - write a rest
 - [x] Add a reorderItems(items: [Product]) Method to the ShoppingListViewModel
 - [x] Add dragndrop to macOS View
-- [ ] Add dragndrop to iOS View
+- [x] Add dragndrop to iOS View
-  - [ ] Implement Swipe to delete without List
+  - [x] Implement Swipe to delete without List
-  - [ ] Set item background for larger drag tap area
+  - [x] Set item background for larger drag tap area
-- [ ] Add UITest for sorting

 ### Persist item checkbox
 - [ ] Create ToggleProductCheckedUseCase
   - test it
 - [ ] Listen to change of checkbox and trigger usecase
-- [ ] Add UITest for checking

 ### Security etc.
 - [ ] Add Validation for product name input